NicolasSuzuki/JobsScreen/README.md

 # JobsScreen
 In this project you can:
+- Create an user or an admin
+- LogIn
 - See an list of Jobs registered
+- See a list of employees
 - Register an Job

 ## Running